lukaszbudnik/auditor/README.md

 # Blockchain

 Auditor uses simple blockchain implementation on top of AWS DynamoDB and Azure CosmosDB (MongoDB API).
-The `store.Store` looks like this:
+The `store.Store` interface looks like this:

 ```
 type Store interface {